-Whole body autoradiography studies have provided valuable information on the tissue distribution of paraquat, early studies by Litchfield et al., (1973) in mice given iv [14C methyl]-paraquat, showed retention in the lung.
-A more detailed study using [3H-methyl]paraquat and thin tissue sections revealed localisation of radioactivity at all time intervals after dosing in the lung, choroid plexus, muscle and melanin in addition to excretory pathways such as the proximal tubules of the kidney, urine, liver, gall bladder and intestinal contents of the mouse (Waddell and Marlowe, 1980).
-Radioactivity in the lungs appeared to be higher in certain areas and higher cellular resolution autoradiography revealed that the radioactivity was confined to alveolar type II cells, which are one of the major target cells for paraguat toxicity.
+lung, choroid plexus, muscle, and melanin in addition to excretory pathways such as the proximal tubules of the kidney, urine, liver, gall bladder, and intestinal contents of the mouse (Waddell and Marlowe, 1980).
+Radioactivity in the lungs appeared to be higher in certain areas and higher cellular resolution autoradiography revealed that the radioactivity was confined to alveolar type II cells, which are one of the major target cells for paraquat toxicity.
 In these studies it was essential to keep the tissue frozen at all times to prevent diffusion of paraguat which is highly polar.
-An association of paraguat with melanin has been demonstrated and this is probably due to an ionic interaction (Larsson et al., 1977, 1978; Lindquist et al., 1988).
-Immunohistochemical approaches utilising specific antibodies to paraguat have shown immunoreactive material localised primarily in bronchiolar epithelial cells and walls of blood vessels in the lungs of rats, 3h to 10days after an iv dose.
-Other studies have localised immunoreactive material in the intestine, liver, kidneys and in the brain to capillary walls and glial cells but not neurones, after paraquat administration (Nagao et al., 1990; 1991; 1993).
+An association of paraquat with melanin has been demonstrated and this is probably due to an ionic interaction (Larsson et al., 1977, 1978; Lindquist et al., 1988).
+Immunohistochemical approaches utilizing specific antibodies to paraguat have shown immunoreactive material localized primarily in bronchiolar epithelial cells and walls of blood vessels in the lungs of rats, 3 h to 10 days after an iv dose.
+Other studies have localized immunoreactive material in the intestine, liver, kidneys, and brain to capillary walls and glial cells but not neurones, after paraquat administration (Nagao et al., 1990, 1991, 1993).

-2.10 Metabolism
+70.2.10 METABOLISM

-Paraquat is very poorly metabolised with the bulk of the administered dose being excreted unchanged in the urine and faeces.
-Daniel and Gage, (1966) compared the colourimetric assay for paraquat with that found by radiochemical detection on the urine and faeces of rats dosed with paraquat and demonstrated that there was very close agreement.
+Paraguat is very poorly metabolized with the bulk of the administered dose being excreted unchanged in the urine and faeces.
+Daniel and Gage (1966) compared the colorimetric assay for paraquat with that found by radiochemical detection on the urine and feces of rats dosed with paraquat and demonstrated that there was very close agreement.
 Chromatography of the urine and lung tissue from rats treated with paraquat also showed no evidence of biotransformation (Hughes et al., 1973; Murray and Gibson, 1974; Rose et al., 1974a).
-No radioactivity was excreted in expired air following paraquat administration to rats, indicating that it did not undergo metabolism to CO_2 (Murray and Gibson, 1974).
-Incubation of paraquat with rat caecal contents for up to 24 h showed up to a 50% loss, indicating microbial metabolism, the loss was not seen when the contents of the caecum were heat treated (Daniel and Gage, 1966).
-However, in vivo studies in rats, guinea pigs and dogs showed little evidence of biotransformation, indicating that the in vitro studies had over predicted the likely metabolism (Summers, 1980).
+No radioactivity was excreted in expired air following paraquat administration to rats, indicating that it did not undergo metabolism to CO2 (Murray and Gibson, 1974).
+Incubation of paraguat with rat caecal contents for up to 24 h showed up to a 50% loss, indicating microbial metabolism.
+The loss was not seen when the contents of the caecum were heat treated (Daniel and Gage, 1966).
+However, in vivo studies in rats, guinea pigs, and dogs showed little evidence of biotransformation, indicating that the in vitro studies had overpredicted the likely metabolism (Summers, 1980).
 The overriding weight of evidence is that metabolism does not contribute to the toxicity of paraquat.

-2.11 Excretion
+70.2.11 EXCRETION

 Elimination of paraquat from the body is almost exclusively via the kidneys.
-The renal clearance of paraquat is greater than that of creatinine in the rat (Lock, 1979; Chanet al., 1997); dog (Hawksworth et al., 1981); sheep (Webb, 1983); monkey (Purser and Rose, 1979) and humans (Bismuth et al., 1982); see later for more detailed discussion on humans.
+The renal clearance of paraquat is greater than that of creatinine in the rat (Chan et al., 1997; Lock, 1979), dog (Hawksworth et al., 1981), sheep (Webb, 1983), monkey (Purser and Rose, 1979), and humans (Bismuth et al., 1982); see later for a more detailed discussion on humans.
 Thus paraquat is actively secreted by the kidney.
-Renal tubular secretion was completely inhibited by N^{l} -methylnicotinamide suggesting that paraquat is secreted via a cationic transport system (Hawksworth et al., 1981).
+Renal tubular secretion was completely inhibited by N'-methylnicotinamide, suggesting that paraquat is secreted via a cationic transport system (Hawksworth et al., 1981).